-- if you are driving a vehicle and you are asked to stop and show your licence - if you are on a bus - if you are in a licensed premise you will also need to tell Police your age - if you are in possession of drugs you will also need to tell the Police where you got the drugs.
+- if you are driving a vehicle and you are asked to stop and show your licence - if you are on a bus - if you are in a licensed premise, you will also need to tell police your age - if you are in possession of drugs, you will also need to tell the police where you got the drugs.

 If you are unsure as to why the police want your name and address you should ask them politely.
-The Police must have a reason for why they want your details.
-If the Police have a reason to ask for your details, it is an offence to refuse to give your name and address or to give any false details.
+The police must have a reason for why they want your details.
+If they do have a reason to ask for your details, it is an offence to refuse to give your name and address or to give false details.

-7 Do I need to go to the Police station if asked?
+Do I need to go to the police station if asked?